top of page

 Costs

-Most cards don’t have movement or attack costs, but some do to balance the game.
+Attack costs are typically only seen with bomb fighters.
 Deployment costs are more common and can also be seen at the bottom of the cards in your hand.

 Earning Tokens